Tutorial Details

 {

-if (shapeVertices[i].position.x + (((point.position.y - shapeVertices[i].position.y) / (shapeVertices[j].position.y - shapeVertices[i].position.y)) *
+(shapeVertices[i].position.x + (((point.position.y - shapeVertices[i].position.y) / (shapeVertices[j].position.y - shapeVertices[i].position.y)) *

 (shapeVertices[j].position.x - shapeVertices[i].position.x)) < point.position.x)